Hamilton NJ Workers’ Compensation Claims Against Third Parties Lawyer

 • Motor Vehicle Drivers: Third party liability claims stemming from work-related accidents are most common when the worker was injured in a motor vehicle accident.
 For example, you may have been required to drive a vehicle as part of your job when the accident occurred.

 • Product Manufacturers: Other potentially liable third parties include product manufacturers.
 In fact, many product liability cases involve individuals who were injured while using a dangerous or defective product at work.
+These could include manufacturing defects like faulty machinery that cause injury to an employee.
+When equipment fails, the employer may not be the directly responsible entity for the accident, though they are responsible for properly maintaining all equipment.
 For example, you might have suffered severe injuries after you hand got caught while operating heavy machinery at your place of work.

-• Co-Workers: You might also be able to sue a co-worker who assaulted you and caused serious physical injuries.
+• Co-Workers: When accidents involving other employees happen, they can be held responsible if they acted outside of their realm of work.
+You might also be able to sue a co-worker who assaulted you and caused serious physical injuries.
 Although your employer is protected against lawsuits because of workers’ compensation law, your co-workers are afforded no such protection against liability.

 You should be aware that a third party claim is often more difficult than a workers’ compensation claim.
 While you do not need to prove fault in order to file a workers’ compensation claim, you will need to establish fault in order to file a claim for damages against a third party.